CyrusNajmabadi/lang-design/CollectionLiterals.md

     * Each `spread_element` can have a different type and a different `Length` or `Count` property than the other elements.

-    * Having a *known-length* does not affect what collections can be created.
+    * Having a *known length* does not affect what collections can be created.
 It only affects how efficiently the construction can happen.
 For example, a *known length* literal is statically guaranteed to efficiently create an array or span at runtime.
 Specifically, allocating the precise storage needed, and placing all values in the right location once.

 * A literal without a *known length* does not have a guarantee around efficient construction.
 However, such a literal may still be efficient at runtime.
 For example, the compiler is free to use helpers like [`TryGetNonEnumeratedCount(IEnumerable<T>, out int count)`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount?view=net-7.0) to determine *at runtime* the capacity needed for the constructed collection.
 As above, in examples below, references to `.Count` refer to this computed length, however it was obtained.